jadetherras/ADAlligators_website/3Methods.md

 ---
 layout: page
 title: Models & methods
-subtitle: what we used, how and why
+subtitle: What we used, how and why
 ---

 <h1>Sentiment analysis</h1>
 <h2>A first naive method for classification</h2>

-<p>In a naive trial for classification, we used a pretrained <a href="https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion"> DistilBert sentiment analysis model</a> to extract sentiments from the movie's plots and trained a logistic regression on the result.
-As logistic regression is a supervised machine learning method, we trained only on a subset of the human labelled data and tested the model on a validation set.
+<p>In a naive trial for classification, we used a pretrained <a href="https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion"> DistilBert sentiment analysis model</a> to extract sentiments from the movies' plots and trained a logistic regression on the result.
+As logistic regression is a supervised machine learning method, we trained it only on a subset of the human labelled data and tested the model on a validation set.
 The method performed poorly (30% accuracy).</p>

 <p>However, we reused the model after the LLM classification, to analyze disparities in the result depending on the classification.</p>

-<p>The model return a probability distribution across 6 sentiments :
+<p>The model returns a probability distribution across 6 sentiments :
 <ul>
 <li>Sadness</li>
 <li>Joy</li>